caroltyk/tyk-apiops-demo/README.md

 # Tyk APIOps demo

+*Make API management as an integral part of development lifecycle*

 ## oas-httpbin

 This repository contains a Helm chart for deploying a Tyk OAS (OpenAPI Specification) API using the Tyk Operator.
 The chart generates Tyk Operator CRDs (Custom Resource Definitions) from OpenAPI documents retrieved from Docker Hub.